perrybutler/WP-OAuth/README.md

 * Users can manage their third-party login providers via the My Profile page.
 * Pushes the login result message into the DOM which can be extracted via Javascript for notifying the user.
 Avoids polluting the response url.
 * Supports WordPress Multisite.
+* Supports cURL or stream context for the authentication flow.

 Quick Start
 -----------